wanyoike-max/alx-system_engineering-devops/0x02-shell_redirections/README.md

 * Script 10 shows us how to get the last line f a file in a directory

 * Script 11 shows us how to remove certain file extensions without deleting the directory

+* Script 12 ahows us how to get directories and subdirectories